wp-plugins/sz-google/readme.txt

 * `Widget google drive viewer`
 * `Widget google drive for button save`

-**Drive Shortcodes:** The shortcode made ​​available to allow the insertion of the components of google groups in a post or on a page in wordpress with a set of customizable parameters.
+**Drive Shortcodes:** The shortcode made ​​available to allow the insertion of the components of google drive in a post or on a page in wordpress with a set of customizable parameters.

 * `[sz-drive-embed].....: googe drive embed`
 * `[sz-drive-viewer]....: googe drive viewer`